cgu872/Incompressible-CFD-Solver---Python/README.md

 -------------------------------------------------------------------------------
 How to use pressure-based Segregated Method to solve velocity-pressure coupling.<br>
+superscript (n) denoting the initial guess or the solution at the starts of any iterationStart<br>
+superscript (*) refers to intermediate values at the current iteration<br>
+superscript prime (') denoting the correction field<br>

 1. Firstly, we need to discrete and solve the steady and incompressible momtemum equation based on initial/guessed values($$\mathbf{u}^{(n)}  and  p^{(n)}$$)<br>